dOrgTech/hive-explorer/README.md

     * For `DB_PATH` you can do something like `./db/cent.dev.sqlite` — this is the local SQLite database that will get constructed for you.
     * For `ANYBLOCK_DB_DATABASE` we're going to want to query `ethereum_ethereum_mainnet`.

-3. Finally, install / run the app as specified [below](#dev-environment) and if all goes well, the app should query AnyBlock to get the data we want and drop it into your local SQLite database.
+3. Finally, install / run the app as specified [below](#dev-environment) and if all goes well, the app should query AnyBlock to get the data we want and drop it into your local SQLite database in batches with the specified ranges.

 4. Message us if you have any issues with or questions about this process!